Translation into Italian

 Italian in the Professional Sphere

 Italian is above all a language of international trade and commerce.
-This is due in particular to the fact that Italy has a substantial presence in the commercial field.
-It is the fourth richest European country and has the eighth strongest economy in the world.
-The country boasts some of the world’s leading brands of products, to name but a few: Fiat in the automotive industry, Dolce Gabanna for luxury ready-to-wear fashion and Ferrero Rocher and Nutella in the food industry.
+This is due to the fact that Italy has a substantial presence in the commercial field.
+It’s the fourth richest European country and has the eighth strongest economy in the world.
+Italy boasts some of the world’s leading name brands for products, to name a few: Fiat and Ferrari in the automotive industry, Dolce & Gabanna, Gucci, and Armani for luxury ready-to-wear high fashion and footwear, and Ferrero Rocher and Nutella in the food industry.

 Subtleties of the Italian Language

-Italian is, at first glance, very easy to read.
-Each letter is pronounced.
-As French and Italian are both romance languages, sometimes it is easy to guess the meaning of an Italian word without being an Italian-speaker.
+Italian at first glance is very easy to read.
+As a rule, each letter is always pronounced, as simple as that.
+Similar to French and Spanish as romance languages firmly rooted in Latin, it can sometimes be easy to guess the meaning of an Italian word or expression without actually being a fluent Italian-speaker.

-However, being able to Speak Italian is still essential, even if it is only to understand that ‘colazione’ is not a snack, but a breakfast.
-To give an example of another ‘false friend’, ‘il cancro’ does not mean dunce, but cancer; an inversion of letters changes the meaning of the world completely.
-When someone offers you a ‘regalo’, this is not a kind of food, but a present.
-A person’s ‘riposta’ is not a retaliation, but an answer.
+However the ability to speak Italian is still essential for expert translation and understanding in business documents, meetings, art, literature, and international events; even if it is only to understand that “colazione” is not merely a snack, but actually breakfast.
+Another false friend idiomatic example, saying “il cancro” does not mean “fool” or “dunce”, but actually refers to the word “cancer”; an inversion of letters changes the meaning of the world completely.
+When someone offers you a “regalo”, this is not a kind of food but instead a present.
+A person’s “riposta” is not a retaliation, but an answer instead.